 How will students in the Bexley e-Learning Academy maintain connections with teachers and classmates?
 Can they participate in live sessions with their original teacher or classmates or access assignments posted in Google Classroom/Canvas?

 When district moves to an "all in" model of learning, live Zoom sessions (other than weekly meetings with case managers) will no longer occur since our Bexley teachers and students will be meeting face-to-face in classrooms.
 Additionally, students in e-learning will no longer be enrolled in their previous teacher’s classes due to state reporting, so students will not have access to those Google Classrooms or Canvas settings.
 The e-learning platform is designed to be an independent, self-paced learning experience.
 However, we realize the importance of human connection.
-So, the case managers assigned to monitor student participation and progress will hold weekly office hours for students to arrange for video check-ins.
-Additionally, those case managers will host weekly live sessions for the students in their group to interact with peers and engage in team-building and social-emotional activities.
+So, the case managers assigned to monitor student participation and progress will host weekly live sessions for the students in their group to interact with peers and engage in team-building and social-emotional activities.
 School counselors will often participate in those weekly sessions, as well.

 If the district moves between all in, hybrid, and/or full virtual learning mid-quarter, can my student leave the e-Learning platform and return to classes taught by the Bexley teachers?

-Yes, students may return to instruction with Bexley teachers at the beginning of the new semester (January 5) and remain with Bexley teachers for the duration of the spring semester.
-The student will need to fulfill the commitment made to stay in e-learning through the end of the first semester.
+Because of the complexity of curricular transitions moving between SchoolsPLP (e-learning) and teacher-led classes, especially so close to the end of the year, the student will need to fulfill the commitment made to stay in e-learning through the end of the school year.
 This is to ensure there is continuity in the content instruction and to avoid any learning gaps that may arise if the student were to go back and forth between settings.